Darkempire78/Music-Discord-Bot/README.md

     "token": "", // Your bot token
     "prefix": "?", // Your prefix

+    "playLimit": "15", // Optional - Defaults to 15 if not provided 0 is unlimited

     // Spotify => https://developer.spotify.com/dashboard/
     "spotifyClientId": "", // Your Spotify ID (OPTIONAL : Spotify links support) "spotifyClientSecret": "", // Your Spotify secret (OPTIONAL : Spotify links support)